 - Adaptational Wimp: In the tabletop fluff, the four Greater Daemons of the Ruinous Powers are unstoppable, army-shattering, city-sundering engines of destruction.
 Their approaching presences can destroy civilizations before they ever arrive in the material world.
 In the game, they're bosses that can be cut down by a single angry dwarf.

 - Dual Wielding: Bragi Axebiter dual wields axes.

-- Fighter, Mage, Thief: The Captain and the Slayer will be the close-combat specialists respectively specializing in defense and offense, the Waywatcher will be a stealthy ranged character and the Archmage, obviously, will be the magic-user.
+- Fighter, Mage, Thief: The Captain and the Slayer are the close-combat specialists respectively specializing in defense and offense, the Waywatcher is a stealthy ranged character and the Archmage, obviously, is the magic-user.

-- The Musketeer: The Imperial Captain will have access to firearms, alongside his melee weapon.
+- The Musketeer: The Imperial Captain wields to firearms, alongside his melee weapon.

 - Prequel: The game is set shortly after the Great War Against Chaos, 200 years before the current events of Warhammer Fantasy.
 During this time, the fourth Everchosen known as Asavar Kul (Archaon's predecessor) launched a massive chaos invasion on the realms of Kislev and the Empire.
 The invasion was repelled by the united forces of the Imperials and Kislevites, under the command of a noble named Magnus von Bildhofen of Nuln.
 After defeating the chaos forces and slaying Asavar Kul, Magnus was anointed Emperor and set about purging the remaining chaos warbands and reunifying the Empire.